realA10001986/Time-Circuits-Display/README.md

 >If you want your device to remain in AP-mode, please choose a suitable WiFi channel on the Config Portal's "WiFi Configuration" page.
 See [here](#-wifi-channel).

 In a typical home setup, however, you might want to connect the TCD to your local WiFi network.
-This allows for for time sychronization (NTP) and [HA/MQTT](#home-assistant--mqtt):
+This allows for for time synchronization (NTP) and [HA/MQTT](#home-assistant--mqtt):

 ![STAmode](img/stamode.png)